suutari-ai/shuup/doc/templates.rst

     A view for a single category.
     This template lists all the products of the selected category.

-Shopping basket
+Shopping cart
 ^^^^^^^^^^^^^^^

-All shopping basket related templates go in the ``shoop/front/templates/shoop/front/basket`` folder.
-This includes the default structure of the shopping basket and additional shopping basket elements.
+All shopping cart related templates go in the ``shoop/front/templates/shoop/front/cart`` folder.
+This includes the default structure of the shopping cart and additional shopping cart elements.

-The default shopping basket template also includes the ordering form.
+The default shopping cart template also includes the ordering form.
 This does not apply to shops using multi-phase checkout.

-**Default Basket** ``shoop/front/basket/default_basket.jinja``
+**Default Cart** ``shoop/front/cart/default_cart.jinja``
-    The structure of shopping basket.
-It includes the shopping basket's contents as a table from a separate file in the partials folder.
+    The structure of shopping cart.
+It includes the shopping cart's contents as a table from a separate file in the partials folder.
     The ordering form is also displayed in this file.